Achievable logoAchievable logo

 Consideration, Offer, Acceptance, and Legal Purpose/Legal Capacity are the 4 essential elements of an insurance contract.
 “Meeting of the minds” is a fancy way to say “Acceptance by both parties.”

-Insurance contracts are unique in that the applicant must purchase the policy as written without any opportunity to modify or clarify the contract language.
-Through the years, the court system has used the Doctrine of Adhesion to interpret ambiguous contract terms or conditions in favor of the insured, since they had no chance to alter the contract at time of application.
+Insurance contracts are unique because the applicant must purchase the policy as written, without an opportunity to modify or clarify the contract language.
+Over time, courts have applied the Doctrine of Adhesion to interpret ambiguous contract terms or conditions in favor of the insured, since the insured had no chance to alter the contract at the time of application.

-Insurers go to great lengths to make their contract language clear and avoid any misunderstandings about the terms of the policy.
-Still, questions and conflicts do arise.
-When they do, they often involve the concepts of warranties and representations.
+Insurers work hard to make contract language clear and to avoid misunderstandings about policy terms.
+Even so, questions and conflicts can arise.
+When they do, they often involve warranties and representations.

 A warranty is a guarantee that a statement is truthful.